-With lockdown restrictions easing and the sun (hopefully) coming out, it’s a great time to meet with friends and family outdoors to enjoy a picnic.
+With Spring on the way and the sun (hopefully) coming out, it’s a great time to meet with friends and family outdoors to enjoy a picnic.

 But as fun as they can be, picnics can make it harder to manage how much you eat.
 And there might be some less healthy food options like sausage rolls, crisps, cakes and mayonnaise-filled sandwiches.

 Occasional treats shouldn’t affect your diabetes management too much, and we all need some occasions to look forward to now restrictions are easing.
 But over time too many unhealthy foods can affect your blood glucose levels and overall diabetes management.

 We’ve compiled some suggestions for healthy picnic food, to make it easier to enjoy healthier options and keep your food choices on track.

 You’ll also find some great, healthy picnic food ideas that are right at home on a chequered blanket.

 Enjoying healthier picnic food